Street Fighter 6: Gameplay

-The main fighting gameplay of Street Fighter 6 is based around the Drive Gauge, a system designed to encourage player creativity.
+Street Fighter 6 features similar 2D fighting gameplay to the previous games in the series, in which two fighters use a variety of attacks and special abilities to knock out their opponent.
+The main new gameplay addition of Street Fighter 6 is the Drive Gauge, a system designed to encourage player creativity.
 The gauge can be used for five different techniques, requiring players to choose which to prioritize.
-Most of the Drive Gauge's mechanics are based on previously existing mechanics from previous Street Fighter mainline games, such as Parry, Focus Attack, EX move, etc. Using all of a drive gauge makes a character enter "Burnout" state, where the gauge slowly refills but cannot be used.
-While in this Burnout state, the character has worse blocking (taking a small amount of damage when blocking attacks (Note: Unlike past games, where every blocked attack dealt a small amount of damage, Street Fighter 6 has no block damage unless a character is in the Burnout state.)), and can become stunned when in the corner.
+Most of the Drive Gauge's mechanics are based on previously existing mechanics from previous Street Fighter games, such as parries, focus attacks, and EX moves.
+Fully expending a character's Drive gauge makes them enter "Burnout" state, where the gauge slowly refills but cannot be used.
+While in this Burnout state, the character's blocking degrades, and they become susceptible to "chip damage" (taking a small amount of damage when blocking attacks (Note: Unlike past games, where every blocked attack dealt a small amount of damage, Street Fighter 6 has no block damage unless a character is in the Burnout state.)) and can become stunned when hit by Drive Impact close to a corner.

 The game features three control types: the "classic" control scheme, which is a six-button layout that functions similarly to previous games in the series; the "modern" control scheme, which is a simplified four-button layout that assigns special moves to a single button combined with a directional input; and the offline-only "dynamic" control scheme, in which the player need only press a single button for the game's AI to select an appropriate attack for that button press.

 The use of multiple super combos returns from the Street Fighter Alpha sub-series, also counting the Ultra Combo W variant from Ultra Street Fighter IV.
 However, each characters' super combo arts are based on three respective level gauges.
 For example, Ryu's Shinku Hadoken, Shin Hashogeki and Shin Shoryuken can only be used at Level 1, 2 and 3 respectively.
 When a player is low on health, their Level 3 super move becomes a Critical Art, which is more powerful in addition to having an expanded cinematic scene.
 Certain movesets can only be cancelled to super moves based on how many levels the player has filled, such as EX/Overdrive special moves, which can only be cancelled to higher levels above Level 1, while regular special moves without sacrificing the Drive gauge can only be cancelled to Level 3.
 However, some characters' secondary Level 3 Super Art is exclusive to Critical state, such as Akuma's Shun Goku Satsu.
 An "extreme" battle type is also available for play, allowing players to compete in matches that feature special rules and gimmicks.